Mathbiomed/SA_Drosophila_Clock/README.md

 # SA_Drosophila_Clock
-This is a matlab code to estimate parameters of the Drosophila circadian clock models using the simulated annealing (SA) method.
-See Jeong et al, PNAS (2022) for details.
+Matlab codes for the mathematial model of the Drosophila circadian clock and its parameter esitmation using the simulated annealing (SA) method.
+See Jeong et al, Systematic modeling-driven experiments identify distinct molecular clockworks underlying hierarchically organized pacemaker neurons, PNAS (2022) for details.

 ## Code Description
 1. simSA.m